Their hats said it all.

 The room erupted with every big Vikings play leading up to the contest's final kick.
 As Minnesota kicker Blair Walsh lined up for the game-winning attempt with three seconds left on the clock, the room reached fever pitch.

-“Give me that bye week,”
+"Give me that bye week," Joe Staley yelled as he watched the TV.

 Once Walsh's kick split the uprights from 29 yards out, the 49ers celebrated their bye week as a team in the raucous locker room.